 c Moderately active means a lifestyle that includes physical activity equivalent to walking about 1.5 to 3 miles per day at 3 to 4 miles per hour, in addition to the light physical activity associated with typical day-to-day life.

 d Active means a lifestyle that includes physical activity equivalent to walking more than 3 miles per day at 3 to 4 miles per hour, in addition to the light physical activity associated with typical day-to-day life.

 How Many Calories Should I Eat per Day?

-To maintain weight, the chart below shows you your daily calorie limit.
-It's based on your age, activity level, and the BMI (body-mass index) of 21.5 for women and 22.1 for men.
+To maintain weight, the chart shows you your daily calorie limit.
+It's based on your age, activity level, and the BMI (body mass index) of 21.6 for women and 22.1 for men.
 For adults, the reference man is 5 feet 10 inches tall and weighs 154 pounds.
 The reference woman is 5 feet 4 inches tall and weighs 126 pounds.